givka/digeiz-corrupted/README.md

 After playing with the parameters, I manage to downsample the input images for the computation of the optical flow by 20, which resizes frames from (1920, 1080) to (96, 54).
 This value is specific for this video.

 ## Using another corrupted video
-If the algorithm does not work on another video.
+If the algorithm does not work on another video:
 - Find all the corrupted frames:
   - change value of `MIN_HIST_CORREL=0.8  float[0,1]`
   - change value of `MIN_HIST_SIMILAR=0.5 float[0,1]`